Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-09-02-how-not-to-bomb-your-offer-negotiation.md

 But worry not.
 Stick with me, and I'm going to make you into a superhuman negotiator.
 (Or at least an eccentric billionaire negotiator, which is sometimes better?)

 Seriously though.
-In this article I'm going to deep dive on the whole negotiating process, and discuss the final 4 rules on how to negotiate a job offer.
+In this article I'm going to deep dive into the whole negotiating process, and discuss the final 4 rules on how to negotiate a job offer.

 Right.
 Let's start from the top.